 - a.
 Ensure that the RFP is consistent with the Commission's then-most-recent IRP order and direction regarding size, type, and timing unless changed circumstances dictate otherwise. - b.
 Provide the Department and other stakeholders with notice of RFP issuances. - c.
 Notify the Department and other stakeholders of material deviations from initial timelines. - d.
 Update the Commission, the Department, and other stakeholders regarding changes in the timing or need that occur between IRP proceedings. - e.
 In instances where Minnesota Power or an affiliate proposes a project, engage an independent evaluator to oversee the bid process and provide a report for the Commission. - f.
 Request that the independent evaluator, if engaged, specifically address the impact of material delays or changes of circumstances on the bid process. - g.
-Any RFP issued by Minnesota Power must include the option for both PPA and BOT proposals unless the Company can demonstrate why either a PPA or BOT proposal is not feasible. - h.
-Require Minnesota Power to notify the Commission of a detailed net book value offered by Minnesota Power in a future rate recovery proceeding. - i.
-Within 30 days of developing an RFP, require Minnesota Power to file a compliance filing detailing the RFP process and to include a template of the RFP.
+Any RFP issued by Minnesota Power must include the option for both PPA and BOT proposals unless the Company can demonstrate why either a PPA or BOT proposal is not feasible. - Require Minnesota Power to notify the Commission of a detailed net book value offered by Minnesota Power in a future rate recovery proceeding. - i.
+Within 30 days of developing an RFP, require Minnesota Power to file a compliance filing detailing the RFP process and to include a template of the RFP.9

-&lt;sup>9 Order Approving Plan and Setting Additional Requirements, Docket No. E015/RP-21-33, January 9, 2023, (eDockets) 20231-191970-01, at pg.14.
+9 In the Matter of Minnesota Power's 2021-2035 Integrated Resource Plan, Order Approving Plan and Setting Additional Requirements, Docket No. E015/RP-21-33, January 9, 2023, (eDockets) 20231-191970-01 at 14.

-Minnesota Power completed a Request for Proposal (RFP) process with the help of an independent evaluator seeking 300MW of regionally located solar generation.
-The RFP could have included PPAs, Build-Operate-Transfer (BOT) agreements, and/or self-build projects.
+Minnesota Power completed a Request for Proposal (RFP) process with the help of an independent evaluator seeking 300 MW of regionally located solar generation.
+10 The RFP could have included PPAs, Build-Operate-Transfer (BOT) agreements, and/or self-build projects.
 Eleven proposals were received "consisting of two energy storage projects, one PPA, two self-build projects, one BOT project, and five BOT or PPA proposals."
-After review by the independent evaluator, six of the eleven projects were found to not meet the criteria set forth by the RFP; the remaining five moved on to cost evaluations.
-The lowest cost options were found to be Minnesota Power's self-build proposals Boswell Solar and Regal Solar.
-The selected projects total 204.5 MW out of the 300MW that the RFP sought.
-Minnesota Power did not select the full 300 MW due to significant cost differences between the selected projects (Boswell and Regal) and the next least expensive proposal.
-The Department concludes that Minnesota Power has complied with the RFP process outlined in the company's IRP Order.
+11 After review by the independent evaluator, six of the eleven projects were found to not meet the criteria set forth by the RFP; the remaining five moved on to cost evaluations.
+12 The lowest cost options were found to be Minnesota Power's self-build proposals Boswell Solar and Regal Solar.
+13 The selected projects total 204.5 MW out of the 300 MW that the RFP sought.
+Minnesota Power did not select the full 300 MW due to significant cost differences between the selected projects (Boswell and Regal) and the next least-expensive proposal.
+14 The Department concludes that Minnesota Power has complied with the RFP process outlined in the company's IRP Order.